Fox Chapel Area School District: Enrollment

-As of October 2017, all schools within the school district have a total of 4,008 students enrolled, with demographics as follows:
+As of 2025, all schools within the school district have a total of 4,278 students enrolled, with demographics as follows:

-As of April 2022, all the schools had 4,156 students enrolled with enrollment per school as follows:
+As of 2025, all the schools had 4,278 students enrolled with enrollment per school as follows:

 No demographic data was provided in the recent time period.

 SAT Testing

-Average scores on the SAT for the Fox Chapel Area High School Class of 2021:
+219 members (81%) of the 272 students in the FCAHS Class of 2024 took the SAT during their junior or senior year.
+Average scores on the SAT for the Fox Chapel Area High School Class of 2024: